nts345045/CRSD_CNSB/README.md

 3) Save the data repository contents to a `data` folder in the repository root directory:
  - Get data from temporary repository on [GoogleDrive](https://drive.google.com/file/d/15HGneDKxhNtJsmUiabvF9Pa51rNKA3jz/view?usp=share_link)
  - Create a new folder `data` in the repository and un-tar the repository in there.
+ - **WORK IN PROGRESS**: Nate is cleaning this up so it's plug & play.

 4) Run the `run_everything.sh` script from the `scripts` directory:
 ```